 .
 While it is not necessary to have this set to build the database, the tests will not pass unless the correct SQL_MODE is set.

-#To configure MySQL with this setting, run the following commands:
+# To configure MySQL with this setting, run the following commands:

 sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf

-#Under the section [mysqld], add in the following text:
+# Under the section [mysqld], add in the following text:

 sql-mode = "STRICT_ALL_TABLES,NO_UNSIGNED_SUBTRACTION"

-# save and quit, then restart mysql with the following command:
+# Save and quit, then restart mysql with the following command:

-sudo service mysql restart
+sudo systemctl restart mysql

 To start a MySQL server using docker you can use:

-# in this example, we use "mysql" as the tag name
+# In this example, we use "mysql" as the tag name

 docker run --name mysql -p 3306:3306 \